XyberNeo/LayoutSheet/README.md

 # TopSheet
 Java Codes for TopSheet Extension for MIT App Inventor 2 Offsprings

-Key Heghlights : Transparent Background , No fixed width/hight and accepts many components such as card view and arrangements
+Key Highlights : Transparent Background , No fixed width/hight and accepts many components such as card view and arrangements

 V2 Target : Adding open and close animations